JulianePa/Maude_Metacontrol/README.md

 frew[1400] initMetacontr .
 quit
 ```
 If Maude is still running, run `quit` to quit it.
-Otherwise, go to ???.
+Otherwise, go to the main folder.
 By running
 ```
-?????
+./run_smart_home.sh
 ```
 the initial configurations with the Comfort-, Eco-, and Metacontroller will be executed for 200 time steps and plots of their performance will be displayed.